Best wireless surround sound systems

-I like this route for a couple of reasons.
-First, it gives you some budget and space flexibility.
+Going the sound bar route gives you some budget and space flexibility.
 Start your system with a sound bar and wireless sub for improved dialogue, volume range, and bass response.
 Then when you’re ready to expand your system, add a pair of matching wireless surrounds.
 They add those crucial special effects that make movies so much fun to watch at home.

-The other main benefit to these systems is that your wireless rear speakers can be used as standalone music players when you’re not watching TV.
+Some sound bar systems like SONOS and Denon HEOS let you use the wireless surround speakers as standalone music players when you’re not watching TV.
 Take one into the kitchen while you’re cooking.
 Or set one up on your porch and stream music from your phone or the internet while you hang out with friends.
 When you’re ready to fire up a movie or watch a football game, bring the speakers back into the living room and your surround system is ready to rock again.

 Our sound bars buying guide will help you choose the best sound bar for your system.